 What is The Motherboard?

 The motherboard is the major and most important computer board and for this reason, it is also called the mainboard.
 In fact, the motherboard is an electronic component on which other components are either mounted or connected by some means.

-It furnishes communication between other hardware components, including RAM (RAM), CPU (CPU), HDD (Hard Disk Drive), GPU (Graphics Card (etc.), via circuits that are thinner than a hair.
+It furnishes communication between other hardware components, including RAM (Random Access Memory), CPU (Central Processing Unit), HDD (Hard Disk Drive), GPU (Graphics Processing Unit), etc via circuits that are thinner than a hair.
 The motherboard also acts as a mediator between these hardware components and the power supply (PSU) in order to supply the electrical energy they need.